 10 Best Football Movies Ever Made

 Football movies have been a staple of filmmaking since the silent-movie era and are still being made today.
-Following Sunday's Academy Awards, here is a ranking of the 10 best.
+Here is a ranking of the 10 best.

 But before we begin, I wanted to give a shout-out to Al Pacino’s "Peace by Inches" speech in Any Given Sunday.
 Oliver Stone's take on pro football had its ups and downs, but its high point was the best speech in sports movie history.
 You can have "Win one for the Gipper."
 I’ll take "Peace by Inches."